ibm-cloud-docs/codeengine/cmd_defs.md

 * Connect your {{site.data.keyword.codeengineshort}} project with {{site.data.keyword.cloud_notm}} VPC [Private Path services](/docs/vpc?topic=vpc-private-path-service-about) by using the {{site.data.keyword.codeengineshort}} console or CLI.
 Private Path allows connections between an IBM Cloud service like {{site.data.keyword.codeengineshort}} and your VPC without compromising security or putting your VPC at risk.
 See [Enabling an IBM Cloud service to connect to a provider's VPC](/docs/vpc?topic=vpc-private-path-service-intro#pps-use-case-4).
 {: shortdesc}

-CIDR range specifications do not affect project-internal communication, private path connections, or private service connections, all of which are always allowed destinations.
+CIDR range specifications do not affect project-internal communication, private path connections, or private service connections, which are always allowed destinations.
 In consequence, restricting outbound traffic based on CIDR ranges does not prevent applications within your Code Engine project from communicating with each other, or communicating with a connected private path service, or with a private endpoint of an IBM Cloud Service API.
 {: note}

 You must be within the context of a [project](#cli-project) before you use `connectivity outbound` commands.